Chemistry and Chemical Biology

 Master of Arts (AM)

 The Department of Chemistry and Chemical Biology does not grant terminal AM degrees.
-Students may apply for the AM degree after one or two years in the doctoral program.
+However, upon completion of certain requirements, students in the Chemistry PhD program may apply for the AM degree.
 The requirements for this degree are:

 Residence.
-Minimum of one year of full-time study.
+A minimum of one year of full-time study is required.

 Approval of the application for the AM degree is contingent upon the satisfactory completion of the required eight half-courses.
 Proper documentation of passing grades on applicable bracketed courses (i.e., GSAS transcripts) must be received by the department office before approval of the AM degree is granted.